luluferraco/WWDC19-Apply-Checklist/Apply-Checklist.md

 # WWDC19 Scholarship Application Checklist

-The checklist is separated and ordered by the apllication order (drop menus options are not included here).
+The checklist is separated and ordered by the application order (drop menus options are not included here).

-**Remember: these writen answers are as important as your `Swift Playground`.**
+**Remember: these written answers are as important as your `Swift Playground`.**

 ---